olebole/irafdoc/doc/photcal.fitparams.rst

           l       user 1, user 2 (default)

   </pre>
-  The initial graph key, if not redefined by the application program is <tt>'h'</tt>.
+  The initial graph key, if not redefined by the application program is <span style="font-family: monospace;">'h'</span>.
   </dd>
   </dl>
   <dl>